Did you know that the average completion rate of an online course is 15% or less?

 You can also check out all the free guides that you have available here at the Course Creator Academy by clicking on the Academy link on the top menu bar.

-So without further ado, let's get started diving deep into all these principles.
+So without further ado, let's dive deep into all these principles.

 1: Know Your Audience